DeepanshuSarawagi/Kubernetes/07-Storage/README.md

 process was completed, we could still see the number.out file available on /data directory.
 This was possible since we mounted the FS as volume on container.
 Refer to following ![snippet](img.png) which shows number.out file persisted despite deleting the pods.

+### 2a.
+Persistent Volumes:

+Creating volumes for each pod can become tedious and would be difficult to manage.
+Instead, we need a solution which can be centrally managed.
+PersistentVolumes in Kubernetes is a cluster-wide pool of storage volumes which can be used by users deploying applications on clusters.
+Users can now select storage from this pool using PersistentVolumeClaims.

+Here is a sample [Persistent Volume definition](pv-definition.yaml) and [Persistent Volume Claim](pvc-definition.yaml) for reference.

+### 2b.
+Persistent Volume Claims:

+PV and PVCs are two different objects in Kubernetes.
+Once the PVC is created, Kubernetes binds the pvc request with pv.
+The pvc is bound to available PVs based on following options like

+- accessModes
+- capacity requested
+- storage class
+- selectors